 VOC score measures the quality of overlap between detected and ground-truth bounding boxes.
-For comparison of VOC scores of competing methods in a test dataset, we average the scores over frames in a sequence, and then over sequences to get the final score to generate a mean VOC score.
-CLE measures euclidean distance between the center of the detected bounding box and that of the ground-truth bounding box.
+For comparison of VOC scores of the competing methods in a test data set, we average the scores over frames in a sequence, and then over sequences to get the final score to generate a mean VOC score.
+CLE measures the Euclidean distance between the center of the detected bounding box and that of the ground-truth bounding box.
 CLE quantifies the localization ability of an object tracker.
 Similar to mean VOC score, we calculate mean CLE score.

 In addition to the above single object tracking metrics, we have also used CLEAR metrics [2] for comparison of algorithm performance with multiple object trackers.
-MOTP measures the ability to detect precise object locations whereas MOTA measures the capability of trackers to maintain consistent object configurations as targets move around in the scene.
+Multiple Object Tracking Precision (MOTP) scores measures the ability to detect precise object locations whereas Multiple Object Tracking Accuracy (MOTA) measures the capability of trackers to maintain consistent object configurations as targets move around in the scene.

-C. Comparison with state-of-the-art
+C. Comparison With State-of-the-Art

-In order to demonstrate advantages of the proposed approach over more conventional appearance-based approaches, we have chosen six state-of-the-art methods for comparison:
+In order to demonstrate the advantages of the proposed approach over those of more conventional appearance-based approaches, we have chosen six state-of-the-art methods for comparison.

-- Visual Tracking Decomposition (VTD) [19]: This method combines multiple appearance-based observation model and motion model trackers using Sparse Principle Component Analysis and an Interactive Markov Chain Monte Carlo framework.
-An initial bounding box of the target is required for tracking. - Struck Tracking [12]: This adaptive method formulates the problem of choosing good training examples for online training of target appearance as a structured SVM.
+- 1) Visual Tracking Decomposition [19]: This method combines multiple-appearance-based observation model and motion model trackers using sparse principle component analysis and an interactive Markov chain Monte Carlo framework.
+An initial bounding box of the target is required for tracking. - 2) Struck Tracking [12]: This adaptive method formulates the problem of choosing good training examples for online training of target appearance as a structured support vector machine.
+An initialization of the target position is required for tracking.